Eikix/zkuniversity/week4/assignment/README.md

 Leveraged zero-knowledge proofs' characteristics: most primarily privacy, but also succintness (for smaller storage space on-chain).

+I think this idea could really be useful to help game enthusiasts and game devs leverage zkp for very simple usecases.
+It also leverages the hype around gamefi.

 #### Signature compressor for fully on-chain DAOs

 Initial insight: I'm thinking DAO with 200+ members that all need to sign on some proposal but that want to avoid running 200+ ecrecover on Ethereum while running everything on-chain (rather than off-chain on Snapshot).